tstih/more/README.md

 ### Custom paint

-You can derive your own control from the `SecurityMatrix` and implement custom paint handlers for every aspect of the grid.
+You can derive your control from the `SecurityMatrix` and implement custom paint handlers for every aspect of the grid.

 ~~~cs